DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # Disclaimer

-This page contains supplementary material for our ISCAS 2025 paper.
+This page contains supplementary material for our ISCAS 2025 papers.

 © 2025 IEEE.
 This content is provided for academic purposes only.